chengyongting/chengyongting.github.io/index.md

 # Research
 I am genuinely interested in medical image analysis with deep learning, including cross-modal synthesis task by using deep generative models and image segmentation tasks solved by U-Net and fully convolutional network.
 I was luckily to work with <a href="https://scholar.harvard.edu/xiaofeng"> Dr. Xiaofeng Liu</a> as a visiting student at Harvard Medical School during Summer 2021.
 Our project focused on synthesizing PET(Positron emission tomography) from MRI(Magnetic Resonance Imaging) with cycle-consistent generative adversarial networks for Alzheimer’s disease diagnosis.
-I also had a wonderful research experience advised by <a href="https://www.ccrc.wustl.edu/~roger/">Prof Roger Chamberlain</a> during Summer 2020.
+I also had a wonderful research experience advised by <a href="https://www.ccrc.wustl.edu/~roger/">Prof. Roger Chamberlain</a> during Summer 2020.
 This experience was focusing on high performance computing and accelerating FPGAs by using OpenCL platform.

 I am seeking for a PhD opportunity or a full-time industry job starting on Summer 2022! 🎉 Please feel free to contact me if you know any possible availability of PhD postions or if you want to discuss with me about PhD applications or algorithms for job-seeking.
+[yongting.cheng at wustl dot edu]

 * * *